 The list of health risks doesn’t end here.
 To remove artificial nails, you often need to soak in acetone or file them off.
 If you want to wear artificial nails for more than a few weeks, you’ll need touch-ups every 2 to 3 weeks to fill in the gaps that appear as your nails grow.
 Frequent touch-ups can seriously damage your natural nails.

 In short, artificial nails can leave your nails thin, brittle, and parched.

 Still, some people love the look of artificial nails.
 If you’re one of them, these tips from dermatologists can help you reduce the damage:

 Choose soak-off gel nails instead of acrylic nails.
-Gel nails are a little easier on your nails because they’re more flexible.
+While gel nails can cause nail brittleness, peeling, and cracking, they're more flexible than acrylic nails.
 This means your own nails are less likely to crack.

 Go to a salon that uses an LED curing light rather than a UV curing light.
 Gel nails require ultraviolet (UV) light to harden.
 LED emits lower levels of UV radiation than a UV curing light.
 An LED light also cures more quickly, which reduces your UV exposure.

 Ask your nail technician to skip the cuticle trimming.
 Cuticles are often trimmed when you get any type of manicure.
 That’s a problem.
 Cuticles protect your nails and the surrounding skin from infection.
 When you trim or cut your cuticles, it’s easier for bacteria and other germs to get inside your body and cause an infection.
 Nail infections can take a long time to clear.

 Reserve artificial nails for special occasions.
 If you love the look of artificial nails, getting them only for a special occasion can reduce nail problems.
 Time without artificial nails gives your nails a chance to repair themselves.